Tuesday, December 29, 2009

 Merry Christmas!
 Feliz Navidad!
 Froehliche Weihnachten!
 Have a safe, warm and wonderful holiday, everyone!

-I'll be spending tomorrow with my family... eating these:
+I'll be spending tomorrow with my family... eating my weight in cinnamon rolls and snuggling by the fire :)

 Wednesday, December 23, 2009